kkyo1/regexSearch/README.md

-# regexSearch
+# Regex Search
-Search a Regex Pattern in a file
+Write a program that opens all .txt files in a folder and searches for any line that matches a user-supplied regular expression, then prints the results to the screen.